lindycoder/docker-instant-https-proxy/README.md

 #### -> Using an image and internal registry

-**DO NO PUBLISH AN IMAGE TO DOCKERHUB CONTAINING YOUR OWN CERTIFICATES**
+**DO NOT PUBLISH AN IMAGE TO DOCKERHUB CONTAINING YOUR OWN CERTIFICATES**

 ```
 FROM lindycoder/docker-instant-https-proxy:latest